sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/connector-rules/build_map_rule.md

 pagination_label: BuildMap Rule
 sidebar_label: BuildMap Rule
 sidebar_class_name: buildMapRule
-keywords: ["cloud", "rules"]
+keywords: ['cloud', 'rules']
 description: This rule manipulates raw input data provided by the rows and columns in a file and builds a map from the incoming data.
 slug: /docs/rules/connector-rules/buildmap-rule
-tags: ["Rules"]
+tags: ['Rules']
 ---

 # BuildMap Rule